 If the applicant is currently in the U.S.

-- Submit photocopies of the visa documents, the visa stamp inside the passport, the white I-94 arrival /departure card, and letters from U.S. Citizenship and Immigration Service.
+- Submit photocopies of the visa documents, the visa stamp inside the passport and a copy of your I-94 document.

 - Submit school information, a photocopy of your Form I-20, and a grade or attendance report if you are attending another institution.